California Transparency in Supply Chains Act

 SECURITY OF PERSONAL DATA

 The Company relies on reasonable security measures and technology such as password protection, encryption, and physical locks to protect the confidentiality of Personal Data.
-Only authorized employees have access to Personal Information.
+Only authorized employees, or their Authorized Agent (natural person or a business entity registered with the Secretary of State to conduct business in California that a consumer has authorized to act on their behalf subject to the requirements set forth in section 7063 of the CCPA Final Regulations Text) have access to Personal Information.
 Employees with such authorization are held accountable to the following expectations to safeguard Personal Information:

 - Securely storing paper and other hard copies containing Personal Information (or any other confidential information) in a locked location when not in use.